 The device charges via USB so keeping well stocked with batteries isn't an issue.
 A full charge lasts for about 15 hours.

 Looncup is a form of wearable sensor for your period.
 It tracks menstruation volume levels, analyzing how healthy your periods are.
 Colour variations are tracked via an RGB sensor, showing any discrepancies that occur from month to month.
 Such insight can determine if a doctor's visit is required, or if you're overly stressed for some reason.
 It's made from hypoallergenic silicone, and is toxin free, meaning it's gentler to wear than a pad or tampon.

 The smart cup only needs changing about every 12 hours, with the accompanying app informing you with alerts when it's 50% and 70% full.
 Looncup offers a battery life of about six months and is inexpensive compared to other conventional options.

-Currently in development, iTBra is a smart bra that will detect the early signs of breast cancer.
+Still in development, the iTBra is a smart bra that will detect the early signs of breast cancer.
 The bra uses heat sensors to measure the woman's circadian temperature, detecting if there have been any sudden changes which might indicate a problem or abnormal development within the breast cells.
 An examination takes between two and 24 hours, but all that's required from the woman is to wear the bra.
 It's less intrusive and embarrassing than a physical exam, and something that can be easily accomplished while going about one's daily business.
 Results are then sent to the wearer's smartphone or PC for later consultation.